 Memorial Park Cemetery in East Tampa

-The City of Tampa is committing time, money and manpower to protecting many historic burial grounds that have been previously forgotten or abandoned.
-This includes taking over the maintenance, trimming the tree canopy and replacing dilapidated fences of Memorial Park Cemetery in East Tampa.
+The City of Tampa is committing time, money, and manpower to protect many historic burial grounds that have been previously forgotten or abandoned.
+This includes taking over the maintenance, trimming the tree canopy, and replacing dilapidated fences of Memorial Park Cemetery in East Tampa.

 In 2021, Mayor Jane Castor asked her team, led by Ocea Wynn, City of Tampa Administrator of Neighborhood and Community Affairs, to establish a task force to address the issue of abandoned burial sites holistically and they have made a lot of progress.
 This includes tackling the problems from several fronts.

-“Protecting forgotten, abandoned, or vulnerable cemeteries is the right thing to do,” Mayor Jane Castor said.
+“Protecting forgotten, abandoned, or vulnerable cemeteries are the right thing to do,” Mayor Jane Castor said.
 “This is a high priority in our history, and it should be respected and honored appropriately.”

 Partnering with Community Leaders